 Toys are fun and they can sometimes make you the favourite aunt/uncle/friend/whoever-you-might-be to the child.
 But that is more so the case when the child is older and can remember who gave them what and actually delight in tearing open the wrapping paper themselves.

-When it comes to toddlers, and especially babies, you want to get holiday gifts that will please not only the child but the parents, too.
-And there are lots of options to consider beyond the typical toys.
+When it comes to gifts for babies and toddlers, you want to get something that will please not only the child but the parents, too.
+And there are lots of options to consider beyond the typical toys that come in all price ranges to suit every budget.

 Check out a wide selection of baby and toddler gear at Best Buy Online.